scavassa/cloud-devops-capstone/README.md

 This is a YAML file containing the Kubernetes deployment and load balancer used to provision the application into AWS EKS

 #### Dockerfile
-File containing directives for the container
+Container file containing instructions for building the image

 #### infrastructure.yml
-CloudFormation YAML file that contains instructions to provide all the necessary infrastructure on AWS, including: VPC, RDS Intances, Subnets, Groups, LoadBalancers, Gateways, Workers, EKS Cluster and etc.
+CloudFormation YAML file that contains instructions to provide all the necessary infrastructure on AWS, including: VPC, RDS Intance, Subnets, Groups, LoadBalancers, Gateways, Workers, EKS Cluster and etc.

 ## Instructions